 Welcome to Athena SWAN

-UEL has signed up to the Athena SWAN Charter; a charter managed by the Equality Challenge Unit which aims to support and encourage universities to work towards gender equality.
+UEL has been recognised with an Athena SWAN bronze award for its work supporting gender equality.
+Athena SWAN is a charter managed by the Equality Challenge Unit which aims to support and encourage universities to work towards gender equality.

 The Athena SWAN Charter is based on ten key principles.
 By being part of Athena SWAN, institutions are committing to a progressive charter; adopting these principles within their policies, practices, action plans and culture.

 There are three levels of award that are given via the Athena SWAN Charter.
 These are awarded at university and departmental or School level (renewable every three years).

 We are proud to have recently been awarded the Athena SWAN Bronze award.